Kostecki Brothers Racing

+Kostecki Brothers Racing was an Australian motor racing team which is competed in the Dunlop Super2 Series.
+The team was formed in 2015 to run a car in the Kumho Tyre Series for Jake Kostecki.
+As the name suggests the team was formed to promote the careers of Jake and his brother Kurt Kostecki and their cousin Brodie Kostecki.
+After Jake and Brodie moved into the main Supercars series and Kurt's career faded the team was wound up during the COVID pandemic in 2020.

 Super 2 Series

-For 2016 the team debuted in the Dunlop Super 2 Series, entering a pair of VF Commodores built by Triple Eight Race Engineering for brothers Jake & Kurt Kostecki.
+For 2016 the team debuted in the Dunlop Super 2 Series, entering a pair of VF Commodores built by Triple Eight Race Engineering for brothers Jake and Kurt Kostecki.
 Both drivers struggled all season with Kurt finishing 16th in the championship after missing the Townsville round due to his Supercars Championship debut with Team 18.
 Jake meanwhile would finish 18th in the series standings, with a best finish of 11th, achieved at Sandown and Homebush.